CGI-FR/IoT-Hub-Portal/dev-guide.md

 The code is organized into the following directory structure:

 * **src**: Source code
-    * **AzureIoTHub.Portal.Server.Tests**: Unit test project for thePortal
+    * **AzureIoTHub.Portal.Server.Tests**: Unit test project for the Portal
     * **AzureIoTHub.Portal**: The Portal project
-        * **Client**: .NET 6 Blazor Web Assembly project that alow tovisualize the IoT Hub data
+        * **Client**: .NET 6 Blazor Web Assembly project that alow to visualize the IoT Hub data
-        * **Server**: .NET 6 Web API project that provides the API forthe Portal
+        * **Server**: .NET 6 Web API project that provides the API for the Portal
         * **Shared**: Shared code between the Client and Server projects
 * **templates**: contains the templates for the "deploy to Azure" button

 ## Overall Architecture

-This schema represent the various components and how they interact to have a better understand of the various solution elements.
+This schema represent the various components and how they interact to have a better understanding of the various solution elements.

 ![./images/overall-architecture.png](./images/overall-architecture.png)